-We hope everyone has had an enjoyable summer and that you are looking forward to the start of the 2015-16 school year.
+We hope everyone has had an enjoyable summer and that you are looking forward to the start of the new school year.

 Our school bus drivers and transportation staff are deeply dedicated to child safety in our community.
 As the school year begins it is a good idea to take a few minutes to check over some back-to-school safety tips.

 Please remember as you are driving your vehicle be alert for buses and kids -- especially the first couple of weeks of school when everyone is getting used to the new schedules and travel routines.
 Children are most at risk as they board or exit their school bus.
 As a parent, you can help protect your child by reinforcing safe boarding and exiting procedures

 If your child is riding the school bus: